Center for Neurotechnology: Thrust 4: Neuroethics

-Educational Programs
+Educational programs

-The CNT places emphasis on more than completing research; it also emphasizes educating the next generation of researchers.
-While this includes traditional programs at the graduate level, the CNT participates in programs designed to educate undergraduates, K-12 students, and K-12 teachers.
-The CNT uses these programs to encourage diversity and inclusion of minorities and persons with disabilities.
+The CNT places emphasis on educating the next generation of researchers.
+This includes traditional programs at the graduate level, but also programs designed for undergraduates, K-12 students, and K-12 teachers to encourage diversity and inclusion of minorities and persons with disabilities.
 The CNT operates as a host site for NSF programs, including: Research Experiences for Undergraduates and Research Experiences for Teachers.

-Research Experiences for Undergraduates (REU)
+Undergraduates (REU)

 As a host site for NSF's REU program, the CNT hosts students from across the United States for ten weeks during the summer.
 REU students conduct research in CNT labs, attend lectures and take part in classes covering scientific communications and research methods.

-Research Experiences for Veterans (REV)
+Veterans (REV)

 The center sponsors a program for veterans on the University of Washington's Seattle campus.
 Similar to the REU program, participants from across the United States take part in research at the interface of biology and engineering for ten weeks during the summer.
 REV participants work in CNT labs, attend lectures and learn about scientific communications and research methods.

-Research Experiences for Teachers (RET)
+Teachers (RET)

 Similar to the NSF REU program, the RET program places teachers in CNT labs.
 Participating teachers develop lesson plans to take back to the classroom; these lesson plans are posted on the CNT website for anyone to access and use.